gasvaktin/gasvaktin/README.md

 #### Prices

-Prices for Orkan and Orkan X individual stations can be seen [here](https://www.orkan.is/orkan/orkustodvar/).
-Information on the [discount for Orkan (Afsláttarþrep)](https://www.orkan.is/orkan/serkjor/) is currently missing from the updated Orkan website, before the update there was information available that it's threefold (5/6/8 ISK discount) and is controlled by how much fuel you bought from Orkan the month before (extra +2 discount for user selected station).
-To simplify we only use the default minimum discount, currently 5 ISK.
-Orkan X does not maintain a discount program.
+Prices for Orkan individual stations can be seen [here](https://www.orkan.is/orkustodvar/).
+Information on special fuel key ring discount is shown [here](https://www.orkan.is/afslattur/).

 ## Maintainer